 Other ways to say: Retire, call it quits

-Fun Fact/Origin: Soldiers hung up their swords when they left service.
+Fun Fact/Origin: Soldiers would hang up their swords when leaving battle or service.

 Meaning: The leading part of a movement or action.